Incorporate A Company In Singapore

-What does it mean exactly to Incorporate a Company in Singapore as a Private Limited Company?
+What does it mean exactly to incorporate and register a private limited company in Singapore?

 Setting up a local company and incorporating a Private Limited corporation in Singapore is one of the most popular entity type used in many businesses.
 They can be easily identified by its suffix (E.g. Pte.
 Ltd., Private Limited, Private Ltd etc), which is part of their business name.
 Being aware of the different entity types during the process to incorporate a company in Singapore is only the first step.

 During the process to incorporate a company in Singapore, there are a few things to take note of.
 Before going through the process to start up Pte Ltd in Singapore (i.e. a private limited company), note that you are not permitted to sell shares and raise funds publically.
 Selling company shares on the public market is only permitted for public limited companies that are allowed to do so on the Singapore Stock Exchange (SGX).
 Despite this, there are many advantages such as limited liability to the owner who decides to register private limited company Singapore.

 Therefore, the most common entity adopted by SMEs and entrepreneurs in Singapore are private limited companies.
 To find out more about the process to incorporate a company, contact us for a free company registration consultation.

 What is a Singapore private limited company?

 Many company registration Singapore specialists have claimed that setting up a private limited company in Singapore is the most popular for new business owners.
 Unlike a public limited company, a private limited company does not trade shares on the stock exchange.
 This type of business entity is also limited to 50 shareholders.

 A Singapore private limited company is an independent legal entity.
 After registering a private limited company, the director’s and shareholders’ personal assets are separate from that of the business.
 The business can sue, and be sued in its own name.
 However, the company’s officers are not personally liable for the company’s debts.